curious-odd-man/RgxGen/README.md

 ### Infinite patterns

 By design `a+`, `a*` and `a{n,}` patterns in regex imply infinite number of characters should be matched.
-When generating data that would mean that values of infinite length might be generated.
+When generating data that would mean values of infinite length might be generated.
-It is highly doubtful that anyone would require a string of infinite length, thus I've artificially limited repetitions in such patterns to 100 symbols, when generating random values.
+It is highly doubtful anyone would require a string of infinite length, thus I've artificially limited repetitions in such patterns to 100 symbols, when generating random values.
+This value can be changed - please refer to [configuration](https://github.com/curious-odd-man/RgxGen#configuration) section.

-On the contrast, when generating **unique values** - the number of maximum repetitions is increased to Integer.MAX_VALUE.
+On the contrast, when generating **unique values** - the number of maximum repetitions is Integer.MAX_VALUE.

 Use `a{n,m}` if you require some specific number of repetitions.
 It is suggested to avoid using such infinite patterns to generate data based on regex.